AgPipeline/AgPipeline.github.io/transformers/environment.md

 **Note**: please refer the the [implementation of the Transformer class](https://github.com/AgPipeline/ua-gantry-transformer/blob/master/common-image/transformer_class.py) for an up-to-date description of what the class provides.

-To handle the majority of the transformers used to process the gantry data, the following variables, properties, and functions are defined in the AgPipeline's implementation of the [Transformer class](https://github.com/AgPipeline/ua-gantry-transformer/blob/master/common-image/transformer_class.py):
+To handle the majority of the transformers used to process the gantry data, the following variables, properties, and functions are defined in the AgPipeline's implementation of the [Transformer class](https://github.com/AgPipeline/ua-gantry-transformer/blob/master/common-image/transformer_class.py) (please refer to the class' implementation as the authoritative source of available variables, properties, and functions):

 *variables*:<a name="transformer_variables" />
 - sensor: the name of the sensor associated with the request (sensor as defined by [TERRA REF project](https://github.com/terraref/terrautils/blob/112d7b6032a677ebcc52868c41bd607e9b0af845/terrautils/sensors.py#L58))